Day 1, 16:00, Boston

 He tightened his hand on her hip just a fraction to still her movement as she made to get off him.
 She glanced at it then raised her eyebrows at him in question.

-She appeared taken aback by his confession and didn't reply immediately.
+She appeared taken aback by his confession and didn't reply.
 Quinn knew it was very out of character for him to lay his emotions bare before someone, much less a human vampire hunter but this was exactly what she did to him.
 Somehow along the way she had messed with his mind and stirred feelings that he'd almost entirely forgotten.

 A soulmate will do that to you, he mused in silence.
 He remained patient, not pushing for a response but taking his time to watch her face change as she thought about the deeper sense of what he'd said.

-"So you're saying if I get killed anytime soon, you want to come and share my grave?" she chuckled, for which he gently shoved her back onto the mattress.
+"So you're saying if I get killed anytime soon, you want to share my grave?" she chuckled, for which he gently shoved her back onto the mattress.
 She turned her head towards him on the pillow and met the black gaze steadily, seriously, "I…feel the same, you know"

 They lay there for some time drinking in another's presence in silence.
 There was no need for words when there was already such a deep understanding connecting them.
 He found himself on the verge of dozing off in the comfort she exuded.